lgraubner/larsgraubner.com/content/post/2016-10-09-tree-picture-folder-structures.md

 <!--more-->

 `tree` is a simple cli tool for unix systems to print folder structures recursively to the console.
-It can be installed on macOS via <a href="http://brew.sh/" target="_blank">homebrew</a> and is also available for all common Linux distributions.
+It can be installed on macOS via [homebrew][1] and is also available for all common Linux distributions.

 <pre><code class="language-clike">$ brew install tree</code></pre>